worktheclock/replit.github.io/teams-pro/excalidraw-with-replit.md

-# How to Use Excalidraw with Replit
+# How to use Excalidraw with Replit

 Excalidraw is an open-source tool, similar to a digital whiteboard, that allows you to sketch diagrams with a hand-drawn feel to them.
 You can check out https://excalidraw.com/ to learn more about it.

-Replit has integrated Excalidraw as a TeamsPro feature.
-In this tutorial, we'll learn how to use Excalidraw with Replit.
-In the end, you should know how to use Excalidraw for sketching creative designs for any idea.
+Replit has integrated Excalidraw as a Teams Pro feature.
+In this tutorial, we'll show you how to use Excalidraw with Replit to sketch creative designs for any idea.

 ## Steps to follow